microsoft/ProjectOxford-ClientSDK/Speech/SpeechToText/Android/README.md

 The client library
 ==================

-The Speech To Text client library is a client library for Project Oxford Speech To Text REST APIs.
+The Speech To Text client library is a client library for Microsoft Cognitive Services (formerly Project Oxford) Speech To Text APIs.

-The easiest way to consume the client library is to add com.microsoft.projectoxford.face package from Maven Central Repository.
+The easiest way to consume the client library is to add the com.microsoft.projectoxford:speechrecognition package from Maven Central Repository.

-To find the latest version of client library, go to http://search.maven.org, and search for "com.microsoft.projectoxford".
+To find the latest version of client library, go to http://search.maven.org, and search for "g:com.microsoft.projectoxford".

 To add the client library dependency from build.gradle file, add the following line in dependencies.